yiping-allison/ecs160-fuzz-testing/README.md

 Our algorithm uses a _doubly-linked list_.
 Every Tweeter is stored as a struct which contains a **name** and **count** field.
 Our other two structs define the linked list implementation.
 One defines the linked list node, and the other is a struct which holds the pointer to the _HEAD_ and _TAIL_ of our list.

 The algorithm uses an in-place insertion sort to order the Tweeters by count.
-The entire program should take about O(n) because of the file scan.
+If the program is given a valid file, it should take about O(n) because of the file scan.

 When the algorithm encounters a valid tweeter, it does the following: